About Bloomah's City Farm

 I always wanted to live on a farm.
 When I was a kid growing up in Australia I had an imaginary goat in my backyard named “Mazal Tov.”
 I dug up a corner of my parents’ manicured lawn to plant carrots.
 I bought my first gardening book when I was no more than 9 (It was the Burke’s Backyard compendium - for the Aussies here).

-In adulthood, I moved to Israel became a hi-tech entrepreneur and business mentor and the author of the Torah novel Yedidya, as well as a wife and mother.
+In adulthood, I moved to Israel became a hi-tech entrepreneur and the author of the Torah novel Yedidya, as well as a wife and mother.
 I never left the big city for the farm acreage of my dreams.
 That never stopped me from growing and making, but I wondered if I was neglecting my dream.

 A cozy cuppa tea in my yard in the early spring